 Accordingly, I’ve donated one hundred (100) signed hardcover copies of the Wild Cards mosaic novel INSIDE STRAIGHT to the Comic Book Legal Defense Fund, to be offered to the first hundred donors making contributions of $100 or more.

-The copies have all been signed by yours truly… as well as by my assistant editor, Melinda M. Snodgrass, and writers Daniel Abraham, Carrie Vaughn, Michael Cassutt, John Jos.
+The copies have all been signed by yours truly… as well as by my assistant editor, Melinda M. Snodgrass, and writers Daniel Abraham, Carrie Vaughan, Michael Cassutt, John Jos.
 Miller, and Caroline Spector.
 Which is to say, by ALL the contributors save for the elusive S.L.
 Farrell.
 This “Seven Signature Special” will continue only so long as the supplies last.

 All contributions to the Comic Book Legal Defense Fund are tax deductible.